Real Axe Captivates Ngee Ann Poly Open House With Groundbreaking AI-Powered Interactive Experiences

-(MENAFN- Media OutReach Newswire) A Leap into the Future: Real Axe's Advanced AI Ushers in a New Era of Interactive Event Experiences SINGAPORE - Media OutReach Newswire - 16 January 2024 - Real Axe , a pioneering force in experiential technology, has left an indelible mark at the recently concluded Ngee Ann Poly Open House held from January 4th to 6th, 2024.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 16 January 2024 - Real Axe , a pioneering force in experiential technology, has left an indelible mark at the recently concluded Ngee Ann Poly Open House held from January 4th to 6th, 2024.
 Harnessing the formidable capabilities of AI technology, Real Axe ingeniously reshaped the event's landscape, providing an unparalleled interactive experience for prospective students, parents, and visitors in attendance.

 Displayed on dynamic interactive digital screens, Real Axe's commitment to pioneering innovation in Artificial Intelligence resulted in the development of groundbreaking AI-powered experiences, showcasing the convergence of Real Axe's expertise in AI learning: